Carry Trading Forex Strategy

 Identify the right environment

 Carry trades became heavily unwound during the 2008 financial crisis as liquidity dried up and investors shunned risk-taking.
-Carry trades are ideal when markets are relatively placid and investors display an appetite for risk.
+Carry trades are ideal when markets are relatively placid, and investors display a risk appetite.

 Carry trades are attractive to investors for much of the same reasons dividend stocks and coupon-paying bonds are.
 Namely, the market doesn’t have to move for you to make money.
 Thus, calm, low-volatility environments are generally prime for carry trade opportunities.